I never heard of Advent growing up. Christmas was a one-day-event that celebrated Jesus' birthday.

-My husband and I, and our three children when they were young, visited a church that observed Advent.
+When our three children were young, my husband and I began attending a church that observed Advent.
 At first I wasn't sure about this celebration.
 After all, Advent isn't mentioned in the Bible.
-But I appreciated the month-long emphasis on waiting and preparing our hearts for our Savior's birthday celebration and his eventual second coming.
+Yet, I appreciated the month-long emphasis to anticipate our Savior's birthday celebration and his eventual second coming.
 We decided then to make Advent a family tradition.
-Our children are now grown and moved out, but the nightly lighting of our Advent candles with them are fond memories.
+Our children are now grown and moved out, but the nightly lighting of the Advent candles are a fond memory.

 Even though the term Advent, which means coming, from the Latin word, Adventus, isn't mentioned in Scripture, the concept of expectant waiting for the coming Messiah is certainly a Biblical theme!
 Think of Isaiah's message of the child who would be born and named Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace (Isaiah 9:6).
 And consider Simeon waiting for the consolation of Israel, or Anna, the prophetess, who was looking for the coming redemption of Jerusalem (Luke 2:25-38).
 Think also of the Wise Men who were expectantly waiting for the star to rise in the east, which would lead them to the King of kings.

 In the third week of Advent, the Candle of Joy, the pink candle, is lit!
 (My daughter recently told me that the pink candle was always, and still is, her favorite candle.
 Most likely because it is pink!
-I never knew it was her favorite candle until this year!)
+I never knew that until this year!)

 Advent is a time for joy.
 Whether we await the Savior's birth in sorrow or celebration, we can anticipate his birth and eventual second coming with joyful hearts, knowing that he came to make peace with God for us.
 Jesus pierced the darkness to give us a place in his eternal Kingdom, beginning here and now.